BFLTeam/NTU_Dataset/README.md

 ![alt text](https://github.com/BFLTeam/NTU_Dataset/blob/master/Sample%20Images/Internet%20Images/02.jpg) ![alt text](https://github.com/BFLTeam/NTU_Dataset/blob/master/Sample%20Images/Internet%20Images/15.jpg) ![alt text](https://github.com/BFLTeam/NTU_Dataset/blob/master/Sample%20Images/Internet%20Images/29.jpg)

+NTUIIS contains two parts: NTUIIS_1 and NTUIIS_2.
+Images in NTUIIS_1 were collected for visual effect evaluation.
+To generate original (uncompressed) images for comparisons, they were resized to remove the compression artifacts and referred to as references.
+Images were further downscaled to a low resolution so that blood vessels were clear in the original images and JPEG compression artifacts were observable in the compressed images with the compression factors of 50 and 75.
+There are 44 images and 40 images in NTUIIS_1 for testing JPEG compression factors of 50 and 75, respectively.
+Images in NTUIIS_2 were collected for objective evaluation based on blood vessel matching.
+For each image in NTUIIS_2, there is one corresponding image from the same body part of the same subject.
+The forearms were extracted and formed two datasets: a left forearm dataset and a right forearm dataset.
+Their sizes are 156 and 162 images from 78 and 81 subjects respectively.
+Their quality factors range from 50 to 90.

+Please cite the following paper to use the NTU IIS dataset:

+Xiaojie Li and Adams Kong, “A Multi-model Restoration Algorithm for Recovering Blood Vessels in Skin Images”, Image and Vision Computing, vol. 61, pp. 40-53, 2017

 # 2. NTU Human Back Skin Dataset

 ![alt text](https://github.com/BFLTeam/NTU_Dataset/blob/master/Sample%20Images/Back/0182_02_02.jpg) ![alt text](https://github.com/BFLTeam/NTU_Dataset/blob/master/Sample%20Images/Back/0184_01_01.jpg) ![alt text](https://github.com/BFLTeam/NTU_Dataset/blob/master/Sample%20Images/Back/0187_01_01.jpg) ![alt text](https://github.com/BFLTeam/NTU_Dataset/blob/master/Sample%20Images/Back/0188_01_01.jpg)